gedkott/audio_scripts/README.md

 see [documentation for pip](https://pip.pypa.io/en/stable/) for installation (if needed; [comes built in with Python 2 >=2.7.9 or Python 3 >=3.4](https://pip.pypa.io/en/stable/installing/))

-try in yoour terminal: `python3 -m pip install numpy`
+try in your terminal: `python3 -m pip install numpy`

 update the requirement.txt with each change: `python3 -m pip freeze > requirements.txt`